-217. THEORY OF STRUCTURES.-A study of the various methods used in the analysis of framed structures for the analytical and graphical determination of stresses; the use of influence lines; graphic statics applied to roofs and bridges.
+217. THEORY OF STRUCTURES.-Methods used in the analysis of framed structures for the analytical and graphical determination of stresses; the use of influence lines; graphic statics applied to roofs and bridges.
 Required in Civil Engineering courses, first semester, junior year.
+(11 units)